sugarlabs/sugar-docs/src/CODE_OF_CONDUCT.md

 Code of Conduct
 ===============

-To be effective, the members of the Sugar Labs community must to work together; our code of conduct lays down the "ground rules" for our cooperative efforts.
+To be effective, the members of the Sugar Labs community must work together; our code of conduct lays down the "ground rules" for our cooperative efforts.